margareh/margareh.github.io/_posts/2023-06-01-lunarnerf.md

 <img style="float: right; margin-left: 30px;" src="/assets/nerf_view_env3.png"  width="30%" alt="Render of lunar terrain from a NeRF model." />

 Neural radiance fields ([NeRFs](https://www.matthewtancik.com/nerf)) are learned, neural representations of a density and color field that can be used to render novel views of a scene via volumetric rendering.
 These techniques are a hot topic in the graphics community, but questions abound about their applicability to mobile robotics.
 Some algorithms capable of online learning of a scene have been proposed (see [iMAP](https://edgarsucar.github.io/iMAP/) and [NeRF-SLAM](https://github.com/ToniRV/NeRF-SLAM) for examples), but these are very new methods that model room-scale scenes and require high-quality GPUs.
 Planetary robotics poses a challenge for such techniques due to the often extreme lighting conditions, lack of features in a scene, and limited motion of the image sensors, in addition to the problem of compute.
 This project seeks to assess the practicability of using NeRFs for modeling lunar terrain, with a focus on geometric aspects in addition to photometric.

+**Paper:**
+M. Hansen, C. Adams, T. Fong, and D. Wettergreen, "Analyzing the Effectiveness of Neural Radiance Fields for Geometric Modeling of Lunar Terrain," accepted at IEEE Aerospace Conference, Big Sky, MT, USA, 2024.

+**Dataset:**
+This work uses data published in the [POLAR Traverse Dataset](/datasets/).